 How to confirm the fix

-- A new output shape-matches your positive example (length, structure, register).
+- A new output shape-matches your positive example in length, structure, and register.

 - A new output does not resemble your negative example.

-- A teammate can pick which is the “good” one without prompting.
+- A teammate can pick the “good” one without you explaining the rules.

 If it still fails

-- Examples might be too few — add a third or fourth.
+- Too few examples — add a third or fourth (stop at five).

-- Examples might contradict each other — audit them for consistency.
+- Examples contradict each other — audit them for consistency in length, tone, and structure.

-- The model may need explicit pattern extraction: “Note the structure of the examples: opening line, fix line, expected result line.
-Match this structure.”
+- The model needs explicit pattern extraction: add “Note the structure of the examples: opening line, fix line, expected-result line.
+Match this structure exactly.”

 Prevention

-- Default: any prompt with a stylistic requirement includes ≥1 example.
+- Default: any prompt with a stylistic requirement carries at least one example.

-- Save reusable example libraries for recurring task types.
+- Build reusable example libraries for recurring task types.

-- Audit example libraries quarterly; remove examples that no longer match current style.
+- Audit example libraries quarterly and remove examples that no longer match the current style.

-- For team workflows, agree on canonical examples — one team using PR template A and another using template B causes drift.
+- For team workflows, agree on canonical examples — one team using template A and another using template B is a guaranteed source of drift.

 - When in doubt, write one example.
-The 5 minutes spent saves an hour of re-prompting.
+The five minutes it takes saves an hour of re-prompting.

 Related reading